 The unified measurement also helped to regulate and develop mathematics and other basic science.
-Below is the 2,000-year-old Nine Times Tables unearthed from Liye well, along with 36,000 documents written on bamboo slips.
+Below is the 2,200-year-old Nine Times Table unearthed from Liye well, along with 36,000 documents written on bamboo slips.

 Right: the unearthed math chat on bamboo slips; Left: a printed clearer version of the math chat.

-This Nine Times Tables is said to be almost identical to the one studied by Chinese kids in school today, except the ancient version also covers some fractional operations.
+This Nine Times Table is said to be almost identical to the one studied by Chinese kids in school today, except the ancient version also covers some fractional operations.

 A Unified Width of Rail for Carriages

-According to Biography of Jia Shan in Book of Han (汉书·贾山传), compiled during the following Han Dynasty, a typical Qin road was about 70 metres wide with pine trees planted in every 7 metres and the edges of the road reinforced with metal cones.
-Such roads were extended from the Xi’an to today’s Shandong Province in the east coast, and Suzhou and Hubei in south of Yangtze River.
+According to the Biography of Jia Shan in the Book of Han (汉书·贾山传), compiled during the following Han Dynasty, a typical Qin road was about 70 metres wide with pine trees planted every 7 metres and the edges of the road reinforced with metal cones.
+Such roads were extended from Xi’an to today’s Shandong Province on the east coast, and Suzhou and Hubei on the south of the Yangtze River.
 The road is about 30 meters wide, and each 10 metres long, there is a tree.
-There are metal wedges insered in the foundation of the road at the both edges reinforceing the structure, and a pine tree planted by the wedge to make the metal pieces invisible (秦为驰道于天下，东穷燕齐，南极吴楚，江湖之上，滨海之观毕至。道广五十步，三丈而树，厚筑其外，隐以金椎，树以青松).
+There are metal wedges inserted into the foundation of the road at both edges reinforcing the structure, and a pine tree was planted next to the wedge to make the metal pieces invisible (秦为驰道于天下，东穷燕齐，南极吴楚，江湖之上，滨海之观毕至。道广五十步，三丈而树，厚筑其外，隐以金椎，树以青松).

-The fact that the path for horse carriages would need to be in an excessive 30 meters width indicates they might not just be flat roads but included a single or double line railways.
+The fact that the path for horse carriages would need to be in an excessive 30 meters width indicates they might not just be roads but actually railways

 In Nanyang (南阳), Henan Province, a double-line railway was found lying in a remote mountainous area.
-The wooden sleepers are all decayed, but the tracks, made of hardwood trees, clearly received advanced anti-corrosion treatment, are still intact.
+The wooden sleepers are all rotted away, but the tracks, made of hardwood trees, clearly received advanced anti-corrosion treatment, are still intact.

-The standard distance between the sleepers of the modern railway is not designed according to standard walking or running pace of man, but matches the galloping pace of horse.
-Apparently, along this double track railway, the heavily loaded carriage could be pulled by horses running on sleepers.
+The distance between the sleepers of the railway is found to be designed to match the galloping pace of horses, which means that, along this double-track railway, the heavily loaded carriages were pulled by horses running on sleepers.

-Previously the historians were puzzled as for why there was a need to unify the width of the roads, until this rail system was discovered.
-Clearly, Qin was not the only kingdom built the railway and other kingdoms constructed the rail in different widths.
+Previously, historians were puzzled as to why there was a need to unify the width of the roads.
+The discovery of this rail system made them realize that, before the unification, Qin was not the only state that built the railway and other states also constructed their own rail lines, each with different widths.

-The 36,000 unearthed bamboo documents has revealed first time in details how ancient Chinese lived their lives during short-lived Qin Dynasty.
+The 36,000 unearthed bamboo documents have revealed for the first time in detail how ancient Chinese lived their lives when First Emperor Qin reigned.

-Like in today’s China, public servant was a prestigious and secure job by then, which included mail and parcel delivery work.
-Postmen enjoyed a tax free income and were not required to serve military and volunteer labour duties.
+Like in today’s China, a public servant was a prestigious and secure job by then, which included mail and parcel delivery work.
+Postmen enjoyed a tax-free income and were not required to serve military and volunteer labour duties.

-The penalties for criminal offences recorded on the documents include to clean shave (数耐) their face.
+The penalties for criminal offenses recorded on the documents include to clean-shave (数耐) their face.

 The Royal Decree from First Emperor Qin

-The 26th year under First Emperor Qin’s reign, The Emperor has unified the land under heaven, brought peace to the kingdom and become the Crown of China.
+In the 26th year of his reign as the head of the Qin state, he unified the land under heaven, brought peace to the kingdom and became the Crown of China.
 Now His Majesty instructs Prime Minister and his office to issue a standard measurement code for everybody to follow.